HelpfulScripts/hsHomeSec/README.md

     `> cp src/config/homeCfg-template.json src/config/homeCfg.json`
 3. configure homeCfg.json with server IPs and available cameras
    - *hint*: it may be a good idea to also configure your DHCP server to assign fixed addresses to the computer running the homeSec server, as well as to connected devices.
+4. Configure a valid mail account in `Mail`
-4. Optional: Setup your Mac as follows
+5. Optional: Setup your Mac as follows
     - select `Desktop & Screen Saver`, set `Start after:` to `never`
     - select `Energy Saver`; set `Computer Sleep` to `never`; deselect `Put hard disk to sleep`
     - install voice `Allison`